Functioning of the Board

 The Board is regularly informed of the course of business of the Company and the Group and about material events affecting the Company and the Group by the Chief Executive Officer.
 At meetings of the Board, every Board member may request information concerning all matters pertaining to the Company and the Group.
 Outside of meetings, any request for information by a member of the Board shall be submitted to the Chairman.

-The Board of Directors has formed the following Committees:
+The Board has formed the following Committees:

 Audit, Finance, Risk, Quality & Compliance Committee